swyftstore/swyft-app-android-sdk-read-me/README.md

         "0520",
         "409",
         "John Smtih",
-        false,//is used to set the payment method as the 'default' method.
+        false,//This is used to set the payment method as the 'default' method.
 If this is the first/only method for
               //the user it is ALWAYS treated as true new SwyftSdk.AddPaymentCallback() {
     @Override